uaraven/stubborn/README.md

 All methods which return `java.lang.String` will return empty string, other methods will be stubbed with default value (i.e. zero, null or false).

 You can also remove classes from the processed jar/folder.
-For this include regular expressions to match fully qualified class names in the rules file as
+Use `<strip-class>` tag with regular expressions to match fully qualified class names to be removed.
 ```
 <?xml version="1.0"?>
 <rules>